writethedocs/www/docs/include/conf/schedule_au.rst

 {% if flaghasfood %}

-*Breakfast and lunch will be provided, as well as snacks and drinks all day.*
+*Morning tea and lunch will be provided, as well as snacks and drinks all day.*

 {% endif %}